 As general tools, I also study the mathematics of T-duality, which has historically found deep applications in the analysis of D-branes in string theory.
 In particular, I seek to apply concepts from string dualities to the condensed matter setting.
 For instance, I introduced the notion of T-duality of topological insulators in a paper with V. Mathai.
 Together with K. Hannabuss, we demonstrated the conceptual and computational utility of T-duality in simplifying and providing geometric intuition for bulk-boundary correspondence for topological insulators.

 I have also studied the global topology of semimetals through Poincare duality, or "Dirac stringy" methods.
 Topological semimetals have the potential to realise exotic topologically stable fermions which are characterised by subtle topological invariants.
 In particular, there are intriguing links between semimetal topology, and Seiberg-Witten invariants, Kervaire semicharacteristics, and torsions of manifolds.
 In the presence of time-reversal symmetry, semimetals realise a new exotic type of monopole which acts as a charge for the famous mod 2 invariant of Kane-Mele.

 Some years ago, I dabbled in algebraic quantum field theory, and was a researcher in quantum information theory at the Centre for Quantum Technologies, National University of Singapore.

-I am organising a conference on mathematical topics at the interface of string theory, condensed matter physics, K-theory, operator algebras, and geometry.
+In September 2016, I organised a conference on mathematical topics at the interface of string theory, condensed matter physics, K-theory, operator algebras, and geometry.
 [Website]

-I am co-organising a workshop on string geometries and dualities [Website], gauge theory and higher geometry [Website], and the Australia-China conference in noncommutative geometry and related areas in December 2017.
+In 2017, I am co-organising a workshop on string geometries and dualities [Website], gauge theory and higher geometry [Website], and the Australia-China conference in noncommutative geometry and related areas.
 [Website]